Conformal prediction beyond exchangeability: Extension to general nonconformity scores

 \section{Extension to general nonconformity scores}

-In this section, we extend our new methods for split and full conformal to the setting of general nonconformity scores.
-For this setting, the response variables $Y_i$ are no longer required to be real-valued, so we will consider the general setting of data points $(X_i,Y_i)\in\Xcal\times\Ycal$.
+In this section, we extend our new nonexchangeable inference methods for split and full conformal to the setting of general nonconformity scores.
+The response is no longer required to be real-valued, so we will consider the general setting with data points $(X_i,Y_i)\in\Xcal\times\Ycal$.

-We now define these generalized methods.
-For split conformal, we assume that the nonconformity score function $S:\Xcal\times\Ycal\rightarrow\R$ is pre-fitted.
-The non-exchangeable split conformal set is then given by
+For split conformal, as usual, we assume that the nonconformity score function \smash{$ \widehat{S}:\Xcal\times\Ycal\rightarrow\R$} is pre-fitted.
+The nonexchangeable split conformal set is given by